Quick Answer

 • Practice passing formal traffic messages using standard net procedures

-Step 5: Test Your Power Plan
+Testing Your Power Plan

-• Run your HT on battery and measure actual transmit time
+• Run your HT on battery and measure actual transmit time — not what the spec sheet says, what you actually get

 • Test charging from a portable solar panel for off-grid power